opentok/opentok-reconnection/js-sample/README.md

 }
 ```

-The `retrySignalOnReconnect` setting is in the js/config.js file.
-If you set it to `true`,
+The `retrySignalOnReconnect` variable is set in the js/config.js file.
-signals that are initiated when the client is attempting to reconnect _are_ sent upon reconnection.